covalenthq/goldrush-enhanced-spam-lists/README.md

 </div>

-<p>@covalenthq/goldrush-spam-tokens is a public, open-source npm package that provides enhanced spam lists for ERC20 tokens and NFTs.
-Our mission is to restore trust and transparency in Web3 by helping developers, explorers, wallets, and indexers protect their users from scam tokens and malicious contracts.</p>
+`@covalenthq/goldrush-enhanced-spam-token-lists` is a public, open-source npm package that provides enhanced spam lists for ERC20 tokens and NFTs.
+Our mission is to restore trust and transparency in Web3 by helping developers, explorers, wallets, and indexers protect their users from scam tokens and malicious contracts.

 ---

 ## Overview

-In response to the growing problem of spam in the crypto ecosystem, GoldRush is proud to launch the first-ever multi-chain enhanced spam token lists for both ERC20 tokens and NFTs.
-This package supports six foundational chains—Ethereum, Base, Polygon, Optimism, BNB Chain, and Gnosis—with plans to expand further.
-By offering regularly updated lists, we empower the community to clean up crypto—one spam token at a time.
+In response to the growing problem of spam in the crypto ecosystem, GoldRush is proud to launch the first-ever multichain enhanced spam token lists for ERC20 tokens and NFTs.
+This package initially supports the following six [Foundational Chains](https://goldrush.dev/chains/) with plans to expand chain support:
+- Ethereum
+- Base
+- Polygon
+- BNB Smart Chain (BSC)
+- Optimism

+These enhanced spam token lists are currently **updated weekly.**

 ### Key Features

-- **Multi-Chain Support:** Initially covers Ethereum, Base, Polygon, Optimism, BNB Chain, and Gnosis.
+- Multichain support.
+- Dedicated ERC20 and NFT spam lists.
-- **Dual-Category ERC20 Lists:**
+- Enhanced classification for ERC20 tokens:
-  - **Yes:** Contracts that are confirmed spam.
+  - `yes`: token contracts confirmed as spam.
-  - **Maybe:** Contracts that are potential spam.
+  - `maybe`: token contracts that are potentially spam.
-- **NFT Spam List:** One YAML file per chain, where every listed contract is considered spam.
-- **Regular Updates:** Spam lists are refreshed weekly to ensure data remains current.
-- **Community-Driven:** Open for contributions, enabling collaborative efforts to enhance the spam detection process.
+- Updated weekly.
+- Open source and collaborative.

 ---